JuniperPhoton/On-device-SpeechTranscription/README.md

 # On-device Speech Transcription for macOS 26

-This app leverages the new `SpeechAnalyzer` API from the Speech framework introduced in macOS 26 this year.
+This app leverages the new `SpeechAnalyzer` API from the [Speech framework](https://developer.apple.com/documentation/speech/bringing-advanced-speech-to-text-capabilities-to-your-app?changes=_1) introduced in macOS 26 this year.

 Some key features:

 - It uses an on-device model to do the transcription, which is provided by the macOS system.
 - You can select multiple files to transcribe them all at once.
-- It supports Japanese, English, Simplified Chinese, Traditional Chinese and Cantonese out of the box.
+- It supports Japanese, English, Simplified Chinese, Traditional Chinese, and Cantonese out of the box.
 You can also modify the code to support more locales.
-Note that your Mac may haven't downloaded some of the models, and you can manage the downloads via the File -> Settings page.
+Note that your Mac may not have downloaded some of the models, and you can manage the downloads via the SpeechTranscription26 -> Settings page.
 - It's built with SwiftUI using Liquid Glass design.
 - For text rendering, it uses a bridged version of `NSTextView` to achieve better performance for long text.
 Of course, text is selectable and copiable.
 - Font size and line spacing are adjustable via the Transcription menu.